The Impact of the Coronavirus on New York Federal and State Cases and Inmates

 Early Release from Incarceration

-There are presently applications pending throughout the criminal justice system for the release of inmates who may be especially at risk of death or serious complication due to the spread of COVID-19, indeed, lawyers at the Law Offices of Jeffrey Lichtman have already won the early release of three individuals serving federal sentences.
+There are presently applications pending throughout the criminal justice system for the release of inmates who may be especially at risk of death or serious complication due to the spread of COVID-19, indeed, lawyers at the Law Offices of Jeffrey Lichtman have already won the early release of multiple individuals serving federal sentences.
 How these applications are handled depends on the type of facility housing the inmate and whether an attorney is involved.

 Inmates at New York City and State Facilities